Finding the Best Places to Retire Since 2006!

 Retire in Mount Vernon, Iowa?

 Overview: Located not far from Cedar Rapids in rolling eastern Iowa, friendly Mount Vernon is perched atop a wooded hill and is the home of Cornell College, a small liberal arts college with 1,200 students.
-The town has grown by 20% within the last 10 to 20 years and has been called one of America's "coolest small towns" (CNN).
+The town has grown by 2% within the last 10 years and has been called one of America's "coolest small towns" (CNN).

 Mount Vernon is clean and quaint.
 It has a well-kept downtown with vintage storefronts.
 Coffee shops, restaurants and locally owned retailers create an authentic small town charm.
 The farmers' market that is held througout the summer features artisan breads, grass-fed meats, jams, jellies, woodcrafts and live music.
 The fun Chalk the Walk is an annual event in which artists create a colorful palette of chalk drawings along downtown's Main Street.
 In September, the Lincoln Highway Arts Festival attracts artists and art lovers from around the region.
 The Mount Vernon Lisbon Community Theatre has open auditions and also welcomes people who want to work backstage.